AnastasiaCherniakh/recipe-finder/README.md

 # 🥘 Recipe finder

 A responsive web app that helps users discover meal ideas based on ingredients they already have at home.
-Powered by AI, it generates a personalized recipe suggestion busing the selected ingredients.
+Powered by AI, it generates a personalized recipe suggestion using the selected ingredients.

 ## 🚀 Live Demo